gresockj/bbende.github.com/_drafts/apache-nifi-how-do-i-deploy-my-flow.md

 NOTE: These two operations of editing variables and enabling/starting components are only necessary on the first import to get everything setup.
 On future updates these values will be retained.

-With everything running, we can now copy the users-10.csv file to the data directory under the second NiFi:
+With everything running, we can now copy the users-10.csv file to the data directory under the production NiFi:

     cp users-10.csv nifi-1.5.0-2/data/